AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 \begin{tcolorbox}[title={\pill{\scriptsize{\checkmark \; BOT}} Clyde}]
 Your message could not be delivered.
 This is usually because you don't share a server with the recipient or the recipient is only accepting direct messages from friends.
 \end{tcolorbox}

+### Dialog 2

+\cMax{
+  chatlog-nef.txt (6 KB)
+}

+\cMax{
+  What do you think?
+}

+\cSu{
+  Seems okay as illustration, but it's not very detailed.
+}

+\cMax{
+  Any ideas on what I should do?
+}

+\cSu{
+  Convince \emph{me}.
+}

+\cMax{
+  Okay.
+Where do you want to start?
+}

+\cSu{
+  I've read the WP.
+Let's start from the top --- reflection.
+Start from first principles and build the idea up.
+I'll ask Qs as we go.
+}

+### 51% and double-spends

+\todo{discuss 51 percent and how difficult it is in UT vs Bitcoin, et al.}

+need to do 51% attacks on 51% of simplex chains

+similar to how you can theoretically win govt in a democracy by winning 51% of votes in 51% of electorates => only 25% of total votes. it's still harder than winning 51% of votes in one seat, tho.

+### Poisoning the Well

+\todo{the deliberate and malicious production of malformed data}

+- e.g. making blocks with valid PoW but invalid contents so that they get reflected

+### Selfish Mining

+\todo{discuss selfish mining, and how it doesn't work}

+- PoW reflection means that withholding blocks is a big disadvantage b/c you want the network (and other chains) to know about them ASAP.

+### DAG based attacks

+- creating lots of DAG blocks to link back to with low PoW
+- more backlinks -> larger headers -> lower total throughput

+### other attacks?

+\todo{find some}